dangamtechno/DataDash-E-commerce/README.md

 ## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+We welcome contributions!
+If you encounter any problems or have ideas for enhancements, please create an issue or submit a pull request.

 ## License